Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 What gets decided

-The first appointment turns inspiration into a practical plan: the diamond path, the setting direction, the production route, and the timing around the proposal.
+Our first conversation turns your inspiration into real decisions: the diamond path, the setting direction, the production route, and the timing around your proposal, with the numbers in writing before anything is made.

 01